mat-sz/react-letter/README.md

 ### useIframe?: boolean;

 Should the HTML be wrapped in an iframe.
-Default: false.
+Default: `false`.

 ### iframeTitle?: string;